Board Officers

 University of North Texas College of Education

 Anne N. Rinn, Ph.D. is a Professor of Educational Psychology at the University of North Texas, where she also serves as Director of the Office for Giftedness, Talent Development, and Creativity.
 She has an undergraduate degree in psychology from the University of Houston and a doctorate in educational psychology from Indiana University.
 She has authored around 75 publications related to the social and emotional development of gifted and talented individuals and the psychosocial skills necessary for the development of talent.
 She has published two textbooks, Social, Emotional, and Psychosocial Development of Gifted and Talented Individuals (Rinn, 2020) and From Giftedness to Gifted Education: Reflecting Theory in Practice (Plucker et al., 2017).
-She is an active member of the Texas Association for the Gifted and Talented, the National Association for Gifted Children, and the American Educational Research Association, and was the co-editor of the Journal of Advanced Academics from 2018-2022.
+She is an active member of the Texas Association for the Gifted and Talented, the National Association for Gifted Children, and the American Educational Research Association, and she was the co-editor of the Journal of Advanced Academics from 2018-2022.

 Karen E. Rambo-Hernandez, Ph.D.